-After 20 February 2020 all applicants making a new Tier 1 Exceptional Talent visa application must apply under the new global talent visa route.
-However, if you have already submitted a stage one endorsement application under the former Tier 1 Exceptional Talent and you can apply for stage two under the Tier 1 Exceptional Talent as there is a transitional period for applicants who fall under this category.
+After 20 February 2020 all applicants making a new Tier 1 Exceptional Talent visa application must apply under the new Global Talent visa route.
+However, if you have already submitted a stage one endorsement application under the former Tier 1 Exceptional Talent and you can apply for stage two under the Global Talent route as there is a transitional period for applicants who fall under this category.

 What you can and cannot do on a Global Talent Visa?

 The Global Talent Visa is similar to the former Tier 1 Exceptional Talent visa and there are a number of permitted and prohibited activities under this new visa.
 Under the Global Talent visa, you can apply for a visa for any period between 1 to 5 years.
 You can apply to extend your visa as many times as necessary and you can also apply for settlement.
 You can apply to work for an employer or as a director of a company or be self-employed.
 You can change jobs without notifying the Home Office.
 You can undertake voluntary work and apply for your dependents to join you.
 Similarly to other visas under the Points Based System you cannot access public funds, work as a doctor or dentist in training or work as a professional sportsperson or coach.